enkidevs/curriculum/java/testing/testing-i/junit.md

----
+# Intro to JUnit
 author: mihaiberq

 levels:

     - medium

 type: normal

 category: must-know

-inAlgoPool: false

 ---
 ## Content
-# Intro to JUnit

 **JUnit** is one of the main *unit testing frameworks* written for Java.
 Testing means verifying that the application as a whole or small parts of it (*units*) behave as expected.